 Justin Bieber's Coachella 2026 Performance: Genius Comeback or the Most Expensive Letdown in Festival History?

-Okay, I have to be honest with you — I was sitting at home, snacks ready, livestream loaded, fully prepared for one of the most epic Coachella moments of my life.
+I had snacks ready.
+Livestream loaded.
+Fully prepared for one of the most epic Coachella moments of my life.

 And then Justin Bieber walked out on stage in a red hoodie, shorts, and rain boots, sat down on a stool, and opened a laptop.